 Mix in more organic matter with the excavated soil and fill in the planting hole.
 Water in well, apply a granular general feed over the soil around the plant and add a 5-7.5cm (2-3in) deep mulch of well-rotted garden compost or bark chippings around the root area.

-Flower borders and beds, patios, containers, city and courtyard gardens, cottage and informal gardens.
+Fuchsias can be planted and grown in flower borders and beds, patios, containers, city and courtyard gardens, cottage and informal gardens.
 There are types of Fuschia for most locations.